pzn/hello-market/README.md

   - USER_UNASSIGNMENT
 - OAuth signature verification on the AppDirect issued API requests

+The webapp stores company subscriptions (**AppOrg**), as well as its assigned users (**AppUser**) from the AppDirect's Marketplace.
+It also serves a simple homepage to show the current subscriptions.

 live demo
 =========
 http://hellomarket.herokuapp.com

+Currently deployed on a free-tier, it hibernates after a long inactivity.
+Please before interacting with it from the marketplace, visit the homepage to wake it up!

 launch it locally?
 ==================